 You also want nursing friendly tops so you can stay as covered as possible.
 This is not just for the modest at heart, but also because it saves time!

 Can we say GAME CHANGER homie?!
 Yall, I was washing pump parts after each use.
 Basically wasting my time.
 Especially with multiple pumping sessions when you first return to work!
 Put those pump parts in a sealed plastic bag, refrigerate after each use and leave them be for the day.

 Your designated pumping room should lock.
 However, whether is does or not you need to have a sign posted.
 It’s still good etiquette and hopefully you will be able to pump in peace.

 It was a way for me to communicate with those that either needed the room or needed me.
 A simple sign noting that you are pumping and maybe for how long will do.
-I have included one for you in our exclusive library.
-If you need access, just put in your email below.

 Here we go